EchoMark: Perceptual Acoustic Environment Transfer with Watermark-Embedded Room Impulse Response: Experiment Setup

-\paragraph{Dataset and Training.} We use LibriSpeech \cite{data-librispeech} as the source of clean speech, and construct the target RIR set by merging real RIR datasets from RWCP \cite{data-rwcp}, the REVERB Challenge \cite{data-rvb}, AIR \cite{data-air}, and BUT Reverb \cite{data-BUT}.
-For training and testing, we use the \textit{train-clean-100} and \textit{dev/test-clean} subsets of LibriSpeech, respectively.
-The merged RIR dataset is split into training and testing sets with an 80:20 ratio.
-The input clean speech and reverberant are all set to be 2 seconds in training.
-Although there is no restriction in testing, short input (as well as chunks in sequential mode) yield faster inference.
-We set the number of message bits for each watermarked RIR to 5.
-All models are jointly trained using the AdamW optimizer \cite{method-adamW} with a learning rate of \(1 \times 10^{-4}\) with batch size 40, on a server equipped with 64 CPU cores and two NVIDIA A100 GPUs (80 GB VRAM).
+We use LibriSpeech \cite{data-librispeech} as the source of clean speech.
+Target room impulse responses are constructed by merging real-world RIR datasets from RWCP \cite{data-rwcp}, the REVERB Challenge \cite{data-rvb}, AIR \cite{data-air}, and BUT Reverb \cite{data-BUT}.
+For each dataset, RIRs are split into training and testing sets with an 80:20 ratio.
+Corresponding subsets of LibriSpeech are used as clean speech for training and evaluation.
+All clean and reverberant speech segments are truncated or padded to 2 seconds during training.

-\paragraph{Evaluation Metrics.} We compute two standard acoustic parameters using the PyAcoustics toolbox \cite{tool-pyAcoustics}: reverberation time (\(T_{60}\)) and direct-to-reverberation ratio (DRR). \(T_{60}\) measures the time required for the RIR energy to decay by 60 dB, while DRR measures the ratio between direct and reverberant energy, known as

-where \(d\) denotes the direct path window and \(r\) the subsequent reverberant region.
-For both metrics, we report the bias, root mean squared error (RMSE), and Pearson correlation coefficient \(\rho\) with respect to the ground truth.
-To evaluate watermarking performance, we report detection accuracy and bit error rate (BER) for message decoding, computed over 20 test batches (800 samples and 4000 bits in total).